Luispinales/luispinales/README.md

 ---

-I have experience with, HTML, Javascript, CSS, React, Node.JS, Express.JS, PHP and Python
+I have experience with, HTML, Javascript, CSS, TypeScript, React, Node.JS, Express.JS, PHP and Python

 You can reach by my email **Luispamparo13@gmail.com